-Following the success of our editorial fellowship program, our new engagement fellow will work closely with several key members of our digital team and gain valuable experience in many aspects of online publishing and promotion.
+Our new engagement fellow will work closely with several key members of our audience team and gain valuable experience in many aspects of digital storytelling and engagement.
 Several previous fellows are now full-time Pacific Standard staff; others are in editorial positions at Outside, The Hollywood Reporter, Inverse, and other publications.

 DUTIES AND RESPONSIBILITIES